mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 tags:
  - Engaging
  - OpenMind
- - SuperCloud
  - Apptainer
  - Singularity
- - Howto Recipes
+ - Software
 ---

-# Apptainer and Singularity
+# Singularity and Apptainer

 Container provides an isolated environment that supports user applications.
 In many cases, it is helpful to use a container to obtain the right environment for your applications on HPC clusters, so as to avoid installing too many dependencies.